Mdue17/JAVA-groupChat-App/README.md

 # Java Group Chat Application

-This is a simple group chat application built with Java.
+This is a small project I embarked on after my introduction to Java.
+It's a simple group chat application built with Java, where I learn about socket programming.

 ## Features